 Iceland's savings banks, which represent a smaller share of the banking system than the commercial banks, have also experienced distress.
-The total assets of the savings bank system amounted to ISK 57.7 billion as of 31 December 2014 compared to ISK 627 billion as of 31 December 2007.
+The total assets of the savings bank system amounted to ISK 22 billion as of 31 December 2015 compared to ISK 627 billion as of 31 December 2007.
 The biggest factor in this decline was the collapse of Reykjavik Savings Bank (SPRON), the largest of the savings banks, which was taken over by the FME in March 2009.
-SPRON's deposits were subsequently transferred to the Bank, and a bond was issued to the Bank to back up those deposits, secured by the estate of SPRON and by a State indemnity.
+SPRON's deposits were subsequently transferred to the Bank, and a bond was issued to the Bank to back up those deposits, secured by the estate of SPRON and by an indemnity by the Icelandic government.
 Overall, the savings banks have made substantial write-offs due to falling securities prices and anticipated loan losses.

 Iceland's new banking system is small and the New Banks have limited opportunities for growth in the near term.
 Given the existing leverage of Icelandic households and businesses and continuing lack of economic growth, the New Banks are not expected to grow significantly through domestic lending in the near term.
 It is also unlikely that the New Banks will grow through international operations in the near future.
 The New Banks have begun to re-establish credit lines with foreign institutions which is beginning to give them access to foreign currency transactions, but on a limited scale.
-They are unlikely to be able to engage in such transactions to any meaningful degree until capital controls are completely removed, which may not happen for a considerable time as there is no set date for the removal of capital controls.
+They are unlikely to be able to engage in such transactions to any meaningful degree until capital controls are completely removed, which may not happen for a considerable time as, whilst in June 2015 the Icelandic government announced a plan towards the gradual removal of capital controls and further easing of capital controls is expected in 2016, there is currently no set date for the complete removal of capital controls.
 If Iceland's banking system does not increase in size and in the strength of its assets and business, or if some or all of the New Banks should collapse, Iceland's economy could be vulnerable to renewed disruptions, cessation or reversal of growth and a deepening recession.
 The New Banks could also be adversely affected if other developments in the Icelandic economy or in world affairs result in further slowing of growth in Iceland's economy or trigger a deepening recession.

-In addition, the guarantee by the Icelandic Government of deposits in domestic commercial and savings banks that has been in place since October 2008 has never been enacted into Law by the Icelandic Parliament, and the basis of this guarantee is an announcement from the Prime Minister's Office of 6 October 2008 stating that deposits in domestic commercial and savings banks and their branches in Iceland will be fully covered.
-This announcement has since been repeated by subsequent Governments and the European Free Trade Association Surveillance Authority has not objected to the guarantee under the European Economic Area (EEA) State Aid rules to date.
+In addition, the guarantee by the Icelandic government of deposits in domestic commercial and savings banks that has been in place since October 2008 has never been enacted into Law by the Icelandic Parliament, and the basis of this guarantee is an announcement from the Prime Minister's Office of 6 October 2008 stating that deposits in domestic commercial and savings banks and their branches in Iceland will be fully covered.
+This announcement has since been repeated by subsequent Governments and the European Free Trade Association Surveillance Authority has not objected to the guarantee under the EEA State Aid rules to date.
 It is assumed that the blanket guarantee will be gradually lifted when the banking market, both domestic and foreign, has stabilised.
-However, a sudden lifting of the guarantee, with or without regulatory intervention, could have an impact on deposit holders and the outflow of deposits held by Arion.
+However, a sudden lifting of the guarantee, with or without regulatory intervention, could have an impact on deposit holders and the outflow of deposits held by the Bank.